-In your comments to the draft decision, you indicated that you intend to provide more detailed information on the read-across and further justification of the read-across on the aspects raised above.
+In the comments submitted on behalf of the category, it was indicated that more detailed information on the read-across and further justification of the read-across on the aspects raised above, will be provided.

 0.1.2.
 Characterisation of the composition of the category members